dogradiwakar/docs/docs/Overview.md

 **Spark Driver :**

 -   Instantiates a spark Session
+-   Maintains information about the spark application.
+-   It’s the heart of a Spark Application and maintains all relevant information during the lifetime of   the application.
 -   It Communicates with cluster manager , requests resources from Cluster Manager for spark execution (JVM) , transforms spark operations into DAG, schedules operations and co-ordinates with executors .

 **Spark Session**

+-   The Spark application is controlled using SparkSession.
 -   Uniform conduit for all spark operations and data
 -   Used for creating JVM parameters , define Dataframe , Datasets , read data sources , access catalog metadata and issues SQL queries .
 -   Entry point for all Spark functionality